danielbrendel/hortusfox-web/README.md

 The mandatory fields are name of location (e.g. garden, living room, kitchen, etc) as well as the FontAwesome icon to be used.
 You can use all free FontAwesome icons (v5.15.4 free icons).
 For a complete list of available icons, visit the <a href="https://fontawesome.com/v5/search?m=free">FontAwesome search page</a>.
 Note that you can then manage various aspects of the system via the admin section when logged in as a user with admin privileges.
-Additionally you might want to build the <a href="https://github.com/danielbrendel/hortusfox-app-android">android mobile app</a> for your users.

 ## Cronjobs